xunhuang/notes/content/posts/google_colab_shell.md

 [Google Colab](https://colab.research.google.com/) is basically a web GUI in front of a full-container on Linux.
 While you can run shell command one by one, it is not easy to run commands interactively.
 We can use [tmate](https://tmate.io/) to help get a full shell.

+You can get the shell access if you pay for higher level Google Colab plans.
+With this tip, you can get that for free.

 ### How

 Add a code block with following